Skip to main content

 Therapy should provide a safe space free from judgment where you can seek support, be genuine, feel heard and grow into the person you want to be.
 In sessions, we will work together to identify your unique abilities, strengths and successes.
 We will explore how to use those strengths and abilities to process past events, feel better, achieve your goals and live a life that feels meaningful to you.
 My integrative approach is strengths based and person centered with elements of evidence based approaches including CBT, DBT, narrative therapy, and EMDR.
 I have extensive experience working with adolescents, teens and young adults who are dealing with anxiety, ADHD, executive functioning challenges, depression, parenting issues, life transitions, effects of trauma and relationship struggles.
 I am trained in EMDR via EMDR Consulting, an EMDR International Association Approved Training Provider.
 I look forward to meeting with you!

-Photo of Ian Halim
+Photo of Siobhan Sickels

 Pittsburgh, PA